Conference Presentation Grant

 The purpose of the Conference Presentation Grant (CPG) Program is to partially reimburse (average award $250-$260) the expenses incurred by graduate students during travel to conferences and meetings to present original work conducted in the student’s major field of study.
 The CPG is not intended to fund those presenting original research at an event other than a conference of scholars that is open to the public.
 Funding is only available for the duration of the Conference.
 Additional sources of funding may be offered by the Graduate School or other outside sources to fully fund expenses.
 The Graduate School will not provide funding unless students have proof that they at least applied to other sources, typically the CPG fulfills that requirement.

-At the time of the application, the applicant must be a graduate student enrolled at the University that has paid the $72 activity fee for the academic year.
+At the time of the application, conference travel, and reimbursement, the applicant must be a graduate student enrolled at the University that has paid the $72 activity fee for the academic year.
 This fee is charged directly though Student Accounts in the Fall.
 The CPG is open to all graduate students and does not discriminate on the basis of race, color, national or ethnic origin, sex, disability, veteran status, or age.
+Note: Must be a student at time of travel and reimbursement.

 We encourage students to apply even if their paper has not yet been accepted for presentation.
 Otherwise students may miss the application deadline.
 Students can always decline funds if their paper doesn't end up getting accepted.